 Consider These Employees Front-Office

-Remember that these performance evaluations suggestions are only for front-office medical practice employees, not physicians or other clinicians.
+Remember that these performance evaluation suggestions are only for front-office medical practice employees, not physicians or other clinicians.
 Performance reviews for physicians/clinicians is an entirely different topic.
 For your evaluation purposes, front-office employees typically include those involved in:

 - Patient access (telephone operators, schedulers, check-in/check-out staff);

-- Front-end billing (coders; employees performing charge capture, charge entry and time-of-service collections; financial counselors; employees who conduct insurance verification and benefits eligibility; etc.) and
+- Front-end billing (coders; employees performing charge capture, charge entry, and time-of-service collections; financial counselors; employees who conduct insurance verification and benefits eligibility; etc.) and

 - Referral processing staff (such as prior authorization staff) and supervisors/leads for these employees.